Kailash201/govtech_aibots/docs/developerGuide.md

 #### Possible improvements
-In the current design, the files and websites are stored into the database when user creates agent.
+ - In the current design, the files and websites are stored into the database when user creates agent.

     Due to this, the user does not need send over files again into the put request for extracting file text, as the files are already stored into the db.

+- Text extraction from image only works for pdf files.
+To include support for other file types, maybe can convert those into pdf format and run the pdf extraction logic on it.